AdrianGonz97/vite-plugin-svelte-purgecss/README.md

 For further configuration, you can learn more about safelisting [here](https://purgecss.com/configuration.html).

+## Caveats
+This package is still very **experimental**.
+If you're using an additional svelte preprocessor, such as [`mdsvex`](https://github.com/pngwn/mdsvex), you may experience issues with CSS classes being unintentionally purged.
+In the case of `mdsvex`, classes that live in `.svx` files will have to be manually safelisted to avoid being purged.

 ## Credits

 Foundationally based from [carbon-preprocess-svelte](https://github.com/carbon-design-system/carbon-preprocess-svelte) for the preprocessing of svelte components.
 We've added further logic to include selectors that may live in JS/TS files as well.